indyjo/bitwrk/README.md

   and all communication is secured with Elliptic-Curve cryptographic signatures of the same kind than those that can be generated using the original Bitcoin client.
-- An even more rudimentary client, also written in Go, that currently doesn't do anything more useful than simulate the client-side mimics of a buy operation.
+- An rudimentary client, also written in go, that currently contains enough logic to perform both sides of a transaction but is still lacking a user interface and infrastructure to manage accounts and workers.
   Some day, the client will act as a proxy, taking tasks from local programs and dispatching them to the internet.
+For sellers, it will offer local worker programs to the BitWrk exchange and keep them busy.

 There is no pretty UI and no actual money can be made or lost.

 News
 ----

+- 2013-08-16: The client is now able to perform a full transaction.
+Both buyer and seller side are implemented.
+There is no mechanism to register workers yet, so a dummy worker is registered: The work package is sent to http://httpbin.org/post and the result is whatever that page returns.
 - 2013-08-08: The client no longer places a random bid on the server.
   Performing a POST to <pre>http://localhost:8081/buy/&lt;articleid&gt;</pre> simulates how a buy appears to clients, where the result is just a copy of the